BSN-DNP Adult-Gerontology Acute Care Nurse Practitioner, Doctorate

 - The International English Language Testing System (IELTS)

 - The Cambridge English Proficiency (CPE)

 * All exams must have been taken within two years of application to a DeSales program.

-One cohort will be accepted annually for a fall semester start.
-The admission process will follow the following timeline:
+One cohort will be accepted annually for a Fall/August start.

 In the BSN-DNP Adult-Gerontology Acute Care NP track, you'll complete: